ai-bot-pro/personal-ai-ts/README.md

 To deploy the worker, run `npx wrangler deploy`.

 ### NOTE
-use other like `https://siri-ultra.<your-username>.workers.dev/` api to set config api_key is not safety, just for local server. （if some app client want to add api_key, u need be careful）
+use other like `https://personal-ai-ts.<your-username>.workers.dev/` api to set config api_key is not safety, just for local server. （if some app client want to add api_key, u need be careful）

 ### Clients
 #### Setting Up the Apple Shortcut

 1. **Install the shortcut**:
-   - Use [this link](https://search2ai.online/siri002) to install the shortcut.
+   - Use [this link](https://search2ai.online/siri002) to install the shortcut, then edit it,

 2. **Configure the shortcut**: more detail: https://support.apple.com/zh-cn/guide/shortcuts/welcome/ios
    - Open the shortcut and replace the `URL` field with your worker's URL.
+If you didn't change the default name, the URL should be `https://personal-ai-ts.<your-username>.workers.dev`.
-   - If you didn't change the default name, the URL should be `https://siri-ultra.<your-username>.workers.dev`.
+   - change `URL` field `config` param, see `src/index.ts` post `/` router api request params.